PraveshKoirala/RideshareMARL/README.md

 - pettingzoo
 - wandb

-_TODO: Update the requirements.txt_
+Use `pip install -r requirements.txt`

 # Instructions
-Configuration parameters for the PPO algorithm can be found in the config.ini OD matrix and the cost matrix can be directly changed in the run-custom.py Executing run-custom.py will start the simulation and progress can be tracked in wandb.
+Configuration parameters for the PPO algorithm can be found in the config.ini OD matrix and the cost matrix can be directly changed in the run-custom.py Executing run-custom.py will start the simulation and progress can be tracked in `wandb`.
+Use the following to execute simulation: `python run-custom.py`